-The right side of your heart moves blood into vessels that lead to the lungs.
-There, oxygen enriches the blood.
-The oxygen-rich blood flows back to your heart's left side and is pumped into a large vessel (aorta) that circulates blood to the rest of your body.
+The right side of the heart moves blood into vessels that lead to the lungs, where the blood receives oxygen.
+The oxygen-rich blood flows back to your heart's left side and into the body's main artery (aorta).
+From there, the blood flows to the rest of your body.

 Valves control the flow of blood into and out of the chambers of your heart.
-These valves open to allow blood to move to the next chamber or to one of the arteries, and close to keep blood from flowing backward.
+These heart valves open to let blood in and close to keep blood from flowing backward.

 What happens in atrioventricular canal defect

-- There's a hole in the wall (septum) that separates the upper chambers (atria) of the heart.
+- A hole in the heart's wall (septum) separates the upper chambers (atria).

-- Often the valve between the upper and lower left chambers (mitral valve) also has a defect that causes it to leak (mitral valve regurgitation).
+- Often the valve between the upper and lower left chambers (mitral valve) is abnormal and leaks blood (mitral valve regurgitation).

-- There's a large hole in the center of the heart where the walls between the atria and the lower chambers (ventricles) meet.
+- There's a large hole in the center of the heart where the walls between the upper chambers (atria) and the lower chambers (ventricles) meet.
 Oxygen-rich and oxygen-poor blood mix through that hole.